NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Night's Shine.md

 **Prerequisites** Oatia Skysage Dedication; Night's Glow
 * * *
 Your power from the moon and stars becomes strong enough to illuminate the night sky.
-You gain your choice of the [[Spells/Asterism|Asterism]] or [[Spells/Touch of the Moon|Touch of the Moon]] domain spell.
+You gain your choice of the [[Asterism|Asterism]] or [[Touch of the Moon|Touch of the Moon]] domain spell.
 Increase the number of Focus Points in your pool by 1.

 **Special** You can take this feat a second time, gaining the focus spell that you didn't gain the first time.
 Increase the number of Focus Points in your pool by 1.